Perfectionist

 default: false

-Allows you to use comments to separate the members of named imports into logical groups.
-This can help in organizing and maintaining large enums by creating partitions within the enum based on comments.
+Enables the use of comments to separate the members of named imports into logical groups.
+This can help in organizing and maintaining large named imports by creating partitions based on comments.

 • true — All comments will be treated as delimiters, creating partitions.